magnusdv/verbalisr/README.md

 <img src="man/figures/README-habsburg-1.png" width="80%" style="display: block; margin: auto;" />

-The inbreeding coefficient of King Charles II of Spain (the bottom individual) was close to 25%, i.e., similar to a child produced by brother-sister incest.
-We can check this with the help of **ribd**:
+The inbreeding coefficient of King Charles II of Spain (the bottom individual) has been estimated to be around 25%, i.e., similar to a child produced by brother-sister incest.
+We can validate this with the **ribd** package, which provides the function `inbreeding()`:

 ``` r
 ribd::inbreeding(habsburg, "Charles II")
 #> [1] 0.230957
 ```

+(The answer is a bit less than 25% since we are only looking at a subset of the historic family tree.)

 The high inbreeding coefficient shows that the parents of Charles II were closely related.
 But *how* were they related? **verbalisr** gives